Parthasarathi7722/ASoC-MCP/MCP-Platform/README.md

    ```

 2. Configure the environment variables:
-   - Copy the sample configuration files in each service directory
+   - Create `.env` files for each service as described in the [Environment Configuration](#environment-configuration) section
    - Update the configuration with your credentials and settings

 3. Build and start the services: